Ancestor: a person from whom we descended, who lived generations ago.

 Welcome to a world filled with billions of bugs.
 Not beetles or ants.
 No these living organisms are so tiny that you would need a microscope to see most of them.
 We call them microbes.
 Where is this world?
 It is your body.

-For every one cell in your body, there are 10 microbes.
+For every one cell in your body, there is more than one microbe.
 That means there are 2-3 pounds of these invisible organisms in or on your body.
 But don’t start worrying.
 These billions and more likely trillions of microbes are very important to your body.

 Microbes in the human body have been evolving for millions of years and have many important jobs.
 Some of them help to digest food.
 Other good microbes fight off bad ones.
 Still others make your feet stink.